fniessink/toisto/README.md

 ### How it works

-Toisto presents words and phrases in Dutch and Finnish for you to translate.
+Toisto presents words and phrases for you to translate.
 For each word or phrase, Toisto counts how often you translate it correctly in a row.
 So each word or phrase has its own streak.
 When you translate a word or phrase correctly, increasing its streak, Toisto will silence the word for a while.
 The longer the streak, the longer a word or phrase is silenced.

 When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.toisto-progress.json` in your home folder.